Students planting at Steigerwald Lake National Wildlife Refuge

 Self-Guided Activities, Guided Tours, and Classroom Visits

 If you are coming on your own to the refuge, but want something to engage with while you are here, you can find self-guided activities for a variety of ages, at the bottom of this page or in our front office.
 These can be used individually, with families, or groups you are bringing to the refuge.
-If you are bringing a group larger than 15 people, please email us at RidgefieldEducation@fws.gov so we know you will be on-site!
-We also would like to be able to alert you if there is a closure of any kind.
+If you are bringing a group larger than 15 people, please email us at RidgefieldEducation@fws.gov so we know you will be on-site and so we can alert you if there is a closure of any kind.

 School groups